Environmental management plan

 |Civil Infrastructure Improvement Area (2017)||10||Construction|

-Rainwater collection projects (water harvest), Central Valley Wind Power Plant.
+Rainwater harvesting projects (water harvest), Valle Central Wind Power Plant.

 Among the measures that have been implemented within the program are: